Scholarship Value: $1,000

 - Applicants need not be of Japanese ancestry and need not be a citizen of the United States.

-- Applicants must submit a written application that includes all the required documents listed in application including a sealed current transcript from their high school or college/university.
+- Applicants must submit a written application that includes all the required documents listed in the application including a sealed current transcript from their high school or college/university.

 - Awards are distributed to the student upon the applicant providing JASC with proof of enrollment at an accredited school of advanced learning.